SimkinTheWizard/CarND-Vehicle-Detection/writeup.md

 Here's a [link to my video result](./project_video_out.avi)
 ![alt text][video1]

+For performance reasons, I separated video processing to a separate file and run it on bare python instead of Jupyter notebook.
+Please see 'ProcessVideo.py' for video implementation code.

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-I recorded the positions of positive detections in each frame of the video.
-From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
-I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
-I then assumed each blob corresponded to a vehicle.
-I constructed bounding boxes to cover the area of each blob detected.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:
+The operations return multiple detections on the detected images and some false positives, where there are no cars.
+To prevent/reduce this effect I used heat maps.
+Heat maps work with the assumption that true positives will be seen in multiple overlapping cells, and the cells where there are no detections in the neighboring cells may be false positives.

+For each detection on image, I added the detection to the heat map.
+After all detections are added I used a threshold on the heat map.
+This thresholding eliminated parts of the image where only one detection is present.
+After this stepp I separated the detections with connected components labelling and received their bounding boxes.
+Finally, I have drawn the bounding boxes as the final detections.

+The 'Heat Map' part of 'Part 3' heading of the 'ProjectCode.ipynb' shows the code I used heat maps and labeling.

-### Here are six frames and their corresponding heatmaps:
+### Here are detections:
+![alt text][image8]
+![alt text][image9]
+![alt text][image10]
+![alt text][image11]

+### The heat maps of these detections are dislplayed in the following heat map:
-![alt text][image5]
+![alt text][image16]

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
+### The thresholding eliminated the false positive:
-![alt text][image6]
+![alt text][image17]

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
+### Here the resulting bounding boxes are drawn onto the frame:
-![alt text][image7]
+![alt text][image18]